fredgibbs/fredgibbs.github.io/courses/making-history/schedule.md

 - John W. W. Zeise, "[Et in Arcadia Ego](https://lareviewofbooks.org/article/et-in-arcadia-ego/)", _Los Angeles Review of Books_, December 16, 2017.

 {% include alert.html class='danger' title='Book Reflection' text="
+This is a longer than usual assignment, ~900 words and 30 points.
+It uses the same grading rubric we've been using all semester.
+You should address the following questions:

 - How would you situate _Seven Cheap Things_ in the historiographic tradition that we read about the first half of the term?
+How does it represent postmodern history?
+How does it represent previous historiographical traditions?
+- Are the historical examples cited sufficient evidence to convince you of the authors' arguments about cheap things?
+- Should this book be considered history?
+Or merely historical?
+Give examples from the book and previous readings to support your position?
 "%}

 ## Week 15: May 26--30
-- Video on course wrap-upp and FIANL ESSAY INSTRUCTIONS---using the course to critique the use of history / writing of history in one final reading for the course.
+- Video on course wrap-up and FIANL ESSAY INSTRUCTIONS---using the course to critique the use of history / writing of history in one final reading for the course.
 - Laura Spinney, [History as a giant data set: how analysing the past could help save the future](https://www.theguardian.com/technology/2019/nov/12/history-as-a-giant-data-set-how-analysing-the-past-could-help-save-the-future)